 Seaver won 3 Cy Young Awards and threw one no-hitter in his career with the Reds. deGrom is yet to throw a no-hitter. deGrom led MLB in ERA in 2018 when he finished 10-9 with a 1.70 ERA.
 Those stats earned him his 2nd Cy Young.

-Seaver in his 20-year career with Mets, Reds, White Sox and Boston led the league in strikeouts five times.
+Seaver in his 20-year career with the Mets, Reds, White Sox, and Boston led the league in strikeouts five times.
 He finished his career with 3640 strikeouts which is 6th best in MLB history.

 Seaver led the league in wins three times.
 He won 25 games in 1969 the year the Mets won the World Series.
 Seaver's lowest ERA in any season was 1.76. deGrom lowest was 1.70 to date.
 He may break that mark this season.

-Seaver for the longest time held MLB record for consecutive strikeouts in game with 10 until this season when Aaron Nola of the Phillies matched that feat ironically against the Mets. deGrom this season came close to matching that record, but fell one strikeout short.
+Seaver for the longest time held the MLB record for consecutive strikeouts in a game with 10 until this season when Aaron Nola of the Phillies matched that feat ironically against the Mets. deGrom this season came close to matching that record but fell one strikeout short.

 Seaver's career numbers are stellar: 311-205 with a lifetime ERA of 2.86.
 He also led the league in strikeouts five times and in ERA three times.

-deGrom has only thrown 200+ innings three times and Seaver in all of his first eight seasons, but obviously the game as changed with the use or should say overuse of relievers.
+deGrom has only thrown 200+ innings three times and Seaver in all of his first eight seasons, but obviously, the game has changed with the use or should say overuse of relievers.

-What you can compare a bit more accurately is the years Seaver spent with the Mets and project deGrom's.
-Seaver was with Mets 13 years.
+What you can compare a bit more accurately are the years Seaver spent with the Mets and project deGrom's.
+Seaver was with the Mets for 13 years.
 He went 198-124 with 2.57 ERA and had 2641 strikeouts.
 No Mets pitcher has won more games than Seaver and he's 1st in Ks. deGrom projected over 13 years would be approximately 148-93 with a 2.41 ERA and 2845 Ks.

-deGrom is likely to beat him in ERA and in strikeouts that's IF... he stay healthy.
-However, Seaver's 198 wins with the Mets in this baseball won't be beat by deGrom, not in this baseball era.
+deGrom is likely to beat him in ERA and in strikeouts that's IF... he stays healthy.
+However, Seaver's 198 wins with the Mets in this baseball won't be beaten by deGrom, not in this baseball era.